deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* implement logging in and SSL page redirection to login page and back again(nearly there but became blocked on previous tests
+* implement logging in and SSL page redirection to login page and back again
+* test from dev webserver that hits page, modifies adding guice module and controller, and hits page returning result from new library
+* test from dev webserver that hits filter, modifies filter, hits page
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,
 * catch-all route with POST as in /{controller}/{action}   {controller}.post{action}
 * Need to test theory of a theme can be a unique controllers/views set AND then many unique views on that set.  a theme does not just have to be look but the controller as well possibly
-* response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Content-Encoding gzip, Transfer-Encoding chunked, Cache-Control, Expires -1 (http/google.com), Content-Range(range requests)
+* response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Expires -1 (http/google.com), Content-Range(range requests)
 * CRUD - create re-usable CRUD routes in a scoped re-usable routerModule vs. global POST route as well?
 * Metrics/Stats - Need a library to record stats(for graphing) that can record 99 percentile latency(not just average) per controller method as well as stats for many other things as well
 * Management - Need to do more than just integrate with JMX but also tie it to a datastore interface that is pluggable such that as JMX properties are changed, they are written into the database so changes persist (ie. no need for property files anymore except for initial db connection)